amanda-post/React-Node-Poke-Pals/README.md

 ### Creating an account

-- User creates an account and logs in using OAuth 2.0 authentication.
+- User creates an account and logs in using Google FirebaseOAuth 2.0 authentication, with an e-mail and a password

-- The user's personalized dashboard is loaded, and upon first log-in, the user can choose a starter Pokemon.
+- The user's personalized dashboard is loaded, and upon first log-in, the user can choose a starter Pokemon

 ### Each user dashboard will have:

-- A button to receive a random Pokemon for free, every 24 hours.
+- A button to receive one random pokemon to add to their collection, up to every 24 hours

 #### A Pokemon Section